 What is the team fund and why am I asked to contribute?
 Because our managers are volunteers they need help to cover any additional expenses incurred to run the team which may include but is not limited to additional baseball’s or other equipment, outside field rental or cage rentals, team banner, opening day expenses, team party and manager, coaches and other helpers gifts.
 Typically the team fund is $50-$75.

 In the Spring Season why do I have to sell Raffle Tickets and get a Team Banner Sponsor?
 The league fees do not cover the cost of running the program.
 Therefore, we need to ask each family to help us with our two biggest fundraisers of the year.
-Selling raffle tickets and getting a team banner sponsor help defray the cost of our program.
-Without these two valuable fundraisers we would need to increase registration fees for each child to cover costs.
-Each player is asked to participate in selling 25 raffle tickets at $2 each for opening day.
+A league wide raffle program and getting a team banner sponsor help defray the cost of our program.
+Without these two valuable fundraisers we would need to greatly increase registration fees higher for each child to cover costs.
+Each player is asked to participate in the raffle program of which the specific prizes and ticket buying will be determined at a later date but will be a cost of $50 per player.
 Each team is asked to find a local business within our community to sponsor their team.
 This is a great link between Sunrise and our local community.
-If you can help your team to find a sponsor that is great but not any family's soul responsibility.
+If you can help your team to find a sponsor that is great but not any family's sole respnosibility.

 Do we need to live within Sunrise boundary area to have our child play here?
 What are your league boundaries?
 Each Little League has geographic boundaries that determine which league your child should play in as governed by Little League International.
 At SLL we support this Little League policy.
 Click Here to see SLL Boundary Map.